LongBoolean/simple-temporal-memory/README.md

 simple-temporal-memory
 ======================

-An implemention of a Heirachical temporal memory (machine learning algorithum) based off of the ideas proposed by Jeff Hawkins (founder of Numenta).
-Numenta allows the use of their IP for non-comercal purposes.
+An implementation of a Hierarchical temporal memory (machine learning algorithm) based off of the ideas proposed by Jeff Hawkins (founder of Numenta).
+Numenta allows the use of their IP for non-commercial purposes.
 For those interested in learning more about HTM technology please visit the Numenta website as well as the NuPic project here on GitHub.

 Compile information:
 	cd into the src/ directory and type 'make' followed by 'make run'